MicrosoftLearning/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 ---

-### Exercise 5: Configure Azure Container Registry
+### Exercise 5: Set the Azure Container Registry Credentials

-As of when this lab was written, the Visual Studio Code tools do not automatically perform the `docker login` when pushing container images to Azure Container Registry.
+As of when this lab was written, the Visual Studio Code Azure IoT Edge developer tools do not automatically perform the `docker login` when pushing container images to Azure Container Registry.
 The Azure Container Registry credentials need to be added to an **.env** environment variables file.

 1. Open the `.env` file within the root directory of the IoT Edge Solution.
 This file is where the username and password are configured for accessing your Docker registry.